premboyapati/Test-Case-Migrator-Plus/README.md

 Please downaload the <a href="https://github.com/premboyapati/Test-Case-Migrator-Plus/tree/master/Binaries"> binaries </a> and use the tool.

 <i> I or my team or GitHub or Microsoft is not repsonsible for any issues if you face while using this product.You are sole responsible in using this product.
-My role ends in getting teh code from codeplex and converting it to make it work with TFS 2017+ </i>
+My role ends in getting the code from codeplex and converting it to make it work with TFS 2017+ </i>